Building a Topological Network from a Road Dataset | Using the TopologyBuilder

 5. Run your workspace

 Let's take a look at our transformation so far.
 Run your workspace with feature caching enabled and use the Visual Preview window to inspect the road data.
-As of now, we have been segmenting features so we can apply topology.
+Currently, we have been segmenting features to apply topology.

-As we inspect the data, we notice some features are not aligned (i.e. vertices at a junction must be at exactly the same point/location), please reference the bottom left image.
-The right image shows the expected alignment.
-So, how do we fix this?
+As we inspect the data, we notice some features are not aligned (i.e., vertices at a junction must be at exactly the same point/location).
+Please reference the bottom left image.
+The image on the right shows the expected alignment.
+So, how do we address this issue?

-We could also choose to view our data in the FME Data Inspector, which has some additional functionality such as the measure tool, opposed to the Visual Preview window (user preference).
-You can access FME Data Inspector through the start menu.
+We can also choose to view our data in the FME Data Inspector, which offers additional functionality, such as the measure tool, compared to the Data Preview window (user preference).
+You can access FME Data Inspector through the Start menu.
 Once initiated, select File > Open Dataset to view your file.

 4.jpg